-- Understand the principles behind multi-criteria analysis and be able to apply them.
+- understand the principles behind the multi-criteria analysis and be able to apply them

 Admission to the course

-The courses GEO3460 and GEO4460 have a joint admission with a joint capacity of 20 students.
-If there are more than 20 applicants, they will be ranked as follow:
+The courses GEO3460 – Surveying, Photogrammetry and Spatial Analysis and GEO4460 – Surveying, Photogrammetry and Spatial Analysis have a joint admission with a joint capacity of 20 students.
+If there are more than 20 applicants, the applicants will be ranked after the following categories:

-- Other bachelor- and master students in Geosciences.
+2. Other bachelor and master students in Geosciences.

-- Exchange students on bachelor or master level and other bachelor and master level students at The Faculty of Mathematics and Natural Sciences, UiO.
+3. Exchange students on bachelor or master level, and other bachelor and master students at the Faculty of Mathematics and Natural Sciences, University of Oslo.

-- Single course students at bachelor and master level.
+4. Single-course students on bachelor and master level.